 Every child has their own individual set of needs.
-As a parent, you’re probably already well in tune with what those needs are.
+As a parent, you’re probably already well in tune with those needs.

 Gifted children are often praised by teachers and family members alike.
 Things seem to come easily to them.
 So it’s easy to think their lives are “perfect” and they don’t have any special needs.
 But that isn’t always the case.

-Challenged children, on the other hand, are sometimes given the wrong help.
-Kids who are challenged have different needs that often have to be looked at on an individual basis.
+Challenged children, however, are sometimes given the wrong help.
+Kids who are challenged have different needs that often have to be looked at individually.

 The Needs of Gifted Children